Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

-How to identify urethritis by laboratory methods?
+How to detect urethritis using laboratory methods?

-• Bacterioscopic - examination of the material taken under a microscope.
+• Bacterioscopic - examination of the taken material under a microscope.

-• PCR diagnostics - detection in blood or other biological media (urine, urethral discharge, cervical canal) of certain genetic sequences characteristic of a particular pathogen.
+• PCR diagnostics - detection in blood or other biological media (urine, urethral discharge, cervical canal) certain genetic sequences characteristic of a particular pathogen.

-In women, these rules include:
+For women, these rules include:

 • collection of material no earlier than 1 hour after urination;

 • use a sterile cotton swab.
-If there is no discharge, then a special endobrash (a brush like a small brush), which is turned clockwise several times, is inserted into the urethra to a depth of 2-4 cm.
+If there is no discharge, then a special endobrush (a brush like a small brush), which is turned clockwise several times, is inserted into the urethra to a depth of 2-4 cm.

 For men, the collection rules are as follows:

-Thus, using microscopy, you can diagnose:
+Thus, using microscopy you can diagnose:

-• the fact of urethritis (the presence of inflammation);
+• fact of urethritis (presence of inflammation);

 Urine tests

-It can also help you evaluate:
+It can also be used to evaluate:

 • their appearance;